How to cut your monthly bills

 Money-saving Deals

 One way to reduce the blow of the cost-of-living crisis at the moment is switching providers.
-Energy providers such as E-ON offer a fixed 1-year contact which protects you from rising energy bills, the price of your energy will remain the same for a whole year.
-They will install a smart meter at your home and give you an appropriate quote for the amount of energy you use, which will remain the same for a year, helping you avoid the current rise in energy prices.
+Energy companies such as E-ON, EDF or Scottish Power offer a fixed 1-year contact which can protect you from rising energy bills.
+If the price of your energy remains the same for a whole year, then you can try and avoid higher costs in the winter when you might want to spend money on Christmas presents instead!

 Pay Weekly TV Hire & Tech Rental

 A big money-saver for people looking to upgrade or try out new tech is pay weekly TV hire and tech rentals.
 Instead of paying a large sum for a TV, tablet, or phone or taking out a finance agreement, you can rent your tech weekly with Hiya!
-On our website you can browse our tech by budget, to make sure you get the price that suits you and lower your weekly budget as you like, cutting down on your monthly bills.

-At Hiya! you can rent 4k smart TVs, which allow you to stay up to date on all the latest shows on Disney+, Netflix, Amazon Prime and any on-demand streaming platform, all for a cheap fee starting from £6.99 per week.
 We offer more than just TV rental.
 Been struggling to buy a mobile phone or tablet on finance?
 We understand that it’s hard to purchase tech with bad credit.
 With hiya! you can rent a mobile from as low as £4.99 per week and avoid paying large interest rates on a finance agreement!

 Browse Our Pay Weekly Tech Rentals